 We hope that states continue to capitalize on this unique moment in healthcare.
 As many governors suspended in-person notarization and witnessing requirements during the pandemic, it is clear that electronic wills are the future of estate planning.
 Advance care planning documents should similarly be accessible to patients, their families, and their healthcare providers to ensure everyone receives appropriate care at end-of-life that best aligns with their wishes.

-Alex Paris is summer summer legal intern at Vynca.
+Alex Paris is a summer legal intern at Vynca.
 He is a rising third year law student at Michigan State University College of Law where he is the Notes Editor of the Law Review.